 In most organizations, leaders are expected to monitor – and stop – unethical practices taking place under their watch.
 But history is full of examples of high-ranking leaders who turned a blind eye to illegal or unethical behavior.
 For example, Stewart Parnell, a Georgia peanut company CEO, was sentenced to 28 years in prison for knowingly shipping peanuts tainted with dangerous levels of salmonella to customers.
 The contaminated peanuts killed nine people and sickened hundreds.

-In a new study, psychological scientists Jessica A. Kennedy (Vanderbilt University) and Cameron Anderson (University of California, Berkeley) found evidence that obtaining a higher rank within an organization may prompt people to overlook unethical behavior.
+Psychological scientists Jessica A. Kennedy (Vanderbilt University) and Cameron Anderson (University of California, Berkeley) found evidence that obtaining a higher rank within an organization may prompt people to overlook unethical behavior.

 “When unethical practices occur in an organization, high-ranking individuals at the top of the hierarchy are expected to stop wrongdoing and redirect the organization to a more honorable path—this is, to engage in principled dissent,” the researchers explain.